lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-_Last update: 2023-04-24_
+Last update: 2023-05-17

-👉 Above it goes some fancy picture, meeting logo, sponsor logos,etc.
+👉 Above it goes some fancy picture, meeting and sponsor logos,etc.

-The 7th Orogenic Lherzolite meeting will be held in June 2024 in Spain around the Cabo Ortegal massif outcrop...TODO We encourage you to submit new and exciting contributions and we kindly ask you to disseminate this information among other colleagues potentially interested.

 > 🚨**IMPORTANT ANNOUNCEMENTS** 🚨
 >
 > TODO

+The 7th Orogenic Lherzolite meeting will be held in June/September 2024 in Spain around the Cabo Ortegal massif...TODO We encourage you to submit new and exciting contributions and we kindly ask you to disseminate this information among other colleagues potentially interested.

 Website map (click where you want to go)